-What's the true story behind Zombie by The Cranberries?
+The true story of Zombie by The Cranberries

 Dolores O’Riordan died the day before re-recording the band’s classic 1994 hit - but why was the song so important?